OvercastNetwork/rules/README.md

 rules
 =======

-Translations of the Overcast Network ruleset into other languages
+Translations of the Lifeboat PC Network ruleset into other languages

 ## How to Contribute